alonfines/Helmholtz-PINN/README.md

 ## **PINN Implementation**

 The PINN is implemented using **PyTorch Lightning**.
-There is a curriculum dir applying the curriculum method and seq2seq dir apllying to the seq2seq method.
+There is a curriculum dir applying the curriculum method and seq2seq dir applying the seq2seq method.

 ### **Key Components**
 1. **Configuration Files** (`config_curriculum.yaml`, `config_seq2seq.yaml`):